sergerogozin/Cookie-Snake/README.md

 # Cookie-Snake
-Cookie Snake is a project I built for my Client-Side Development class.
+Cookie Snake is a snake game I built for my Client-Side Development class.